ROCHESTER, N.Y. (WROC) — Now that the Super Bowl is set and anticipation builds, you may see friends or coworkers passing along Super Bowl squares.

 A standard Super Bowl square is a 10×10 grid.
-Each team playing in the game is assigned to the x and y axis, in this case, the Kansas City Chiefs and the San Francisco 49ers.
+Each team playing in the game is assigned to the x and y axis.
+For this example, we’ll use last year’s teams: The Kansas City Chiefs and the San Francisco 49ers.
 Each corresponding column and row will later be assigned a numerical value of 1-9, selected randomly.

 Hold off on assigning the digits just yet, that comes after step two, but this setup gives players 100 chances to win.
 Just remember to leave a column and a row empty to include the numbers once the square is filled with players (example below).

 Once the squares bracket is setup, the next step is to simply invite people to join the pool, or to join one yourself.
 Using online systems is convenient, because it can be done electronically or over email depending on the software, but you can fill them out by hand if you prefer more traditional methods.